torognes/vsearch/man/formats/vsearch-fastq.5.md

 # DESCRIPTION

-(WIP)

-In fastq files, each entry is made of _sequence header_ starting with a symbol '@', a nucleotidic _sequence_ (same rules as for fasta sequences), a _quality header_ starting with a symbol '+', and a _quality string_ of ASCII characters (offset 33 or 64), each one encoding the quality value of the corresponding position in the nucleotidic sequence.
+In fastq files, each entry is made of *sequence header* starting with a symbol '@', a nucleotidic *sequence*, a *quality header* starting with a symbol '+', and a *quality string* of ASCII characters (offset 33 or 64), each one encoding the quality value of the corresponding position in the nucleotidic sequence.

-#(./fragments/sequences.md)

-In fastq files, each entry is made of a _sequence header_, a _sequence_, a _quality header_, ...
-The header is defined as the string comprised between the initial '>' symbol and the first space, tabulation, or new line symbol, unless the `--notrunclabels` option is in effect, in which case the entire line is included.
+The *sequence header* is defined as the string comprised between the initial '@' symbol and the first space, tabulation, or new line symbol, unless the `--notrunclabels` option is in effect, in which case the entire line is included.

-The _header_ should contain printable ascii characters (33-126).
-The program will terminate with a fatal error if there are unprintable ascii characters (see `ascii(7)`).
-A warning will be issued if non-ascii characters (128-255) are encountered.
+The sequence header should contain printable ASCII characters (33-126).
+The program will terminate with a fatal error if there are unprintable ASCII characters (see `ascii(7)`).
+A warning will be issued if non-ASCII characters (128-255) are encountered.

-If the header matches the pattern '>[;]size=integer;label', the pattern '>label;size=integer;label', or the pattern '>label;size=integer[;]', vsearch will interpret integer as the number of occurrences (or abundance) of the sequence in the study.
-That abundance information is used or created during chimera detection, clustering, dereplication, sorting and searching.
+If the sequence header contains patterns such as `[@;]size=integer[;]` or `[@;]ee=float[;]`, vsearch can interpret these annotations and use them for chimera detection, clustering, dereplication, filtering and sorting.

-# EXAMPLES

-(give examples of valid and invalid fastq files)
+#(./fragments/format_sequence.md)

+The *quality header* is defined as the string comprised between the initial '+' symbol and the first space, tabulation, or new line symbol.

+The *quality string* is a string of ASCII characters, starting after the end of the quality header line and ending before the next header line, or the file's end.
+The range of valid ASCII characters can extend from '!' to '~' when the offset is 33, and from '@' to '~' when the offset is 64. vsearch silently ignores ASCII characters 9 to 13, and exits with an error message if ASCII characters 0 to 8, 14 to 31, ‘.’ or ‘-’ are present.
+All other ASCII or non-ASCII characters are stripped and complained about in a warning message.

 # SEE ALSO